 The Manly AYAH development has been made possible through generous donations from the community and funding committed by the Australian and NSW Governments.
 This partnership will continue once the hospice’s doors open, with the NSW Government committing $2 million per year towards operating costs and supporting ongoing community fundraising.

 The Manly AYAH will be available to all young people in NSW with life-limiting illness, regardless of where they are located.
 The service will provide specialised support for rural and regional patients and limit their need to travel long distances.
 Construction of the AYAH is now complete and it will open to patients in February 2023.

 The project will:

-- deliver specialised care tailored to young people and their unique needs
+- Deliver specialised care tailored to young people and their unique needs

-- provide dedicated and professional support for families
+- Provide dedicated and professional support for families

-- reduce the need for extensive travel for rural patients
+- Reduce the need for extensive travel for rural patients

-- focus on privacy, respite and recreation
+- Focus on privacy, respite and recreation

-- be a catalyst for further end-of-life care services for young people across Australia.
+- Be a catalyst for further end-of-life care services for young people across Australia.

 Health Infrastructure is working closely with the Northern Sydney Local Health District and expert clinicians to deliver the hospice.